Gradient descent for unbounded convex functions on Hadamard manifolds and its applications to scaling problems: Application

 \paragraph{Matrix scaling case.} An $n \times m$ matrix $M = (a_{ij})$ is viewed as a matrix tuple $A = ( a_{ij} e_ie_{j}^{\top})_{ij: a_{ij} \neq 0}$.
-Consider the left-right action to $A$, in which the group is restricted to the subgroup $ST_n \times ST_m \subseteq SL_n \times SL_m$ consisting of diagonal matrices.
-The corresponding scaling problem is nothing but the matrix scaling problem of nonnegative matrix $(|a_{ij}|^2)$; see Section~\ref{subsec:Euclidean}.
+Consider the left-right action on $A$, in which the group is restricted to the subgroup $ST_n \times ST_m \subseteq SL_n \times SL_m$ consisting of diagonal matrices.
+The corresponding scaling problem is nothing but the matrix scaling problem of the nonnegative matrix $(|a_{ij}|^2)$; see Section~\ref{subsec:Euclidean}.
 The above results are also applicable to this setting.
-Indeed, the gradient $\nabla F_A$ is a pair of diagonal matrices.
-The trajectory of the gradient flow/descent is also diagonal in $P_n^1 \times P_m^1$, and equal to the one for the geometric programming objective~(\ref{eqn:matrixscaling}) in matrix scaling.
-Then, all subspaces $X_{\alpha},Y_{\alpha}, X_{\alpha,\beta},X_{\alpha,\beta}$ are coordinate subspaces.
+Indeed, the gradient $\nabla f_A$ is a pair of diagonal matrices.
+Then, the gradient flow/descent belongs to the diagonal subspace in $P_n^1 \times P_m^1$, and is viewed as the gradient flow/descent for the geometric programming objective~(\ref{eqn:matrixscaling}) in matrix scaling.
+Here, all subspaces $X_{\alpha},Y_{\alpha}, X_{\alpha,\beta},Y_{\alpha,\beta}$ are coordinate subspaces.
 Hence a DM-decomposition $B$ is obtained by row and column permutations, and is equivalent to the original (extended) DM-decomposition of $M$.
-In Theorem~\ref{thm:convergence_to_cDM}, unitary matrices $\sigma_k, \tau_k$ are permutation matrices, and all lower-triangular blocks become zero blocks after finitely many iterations.
-In particular, the expected convergence in Theorem~\ref{thm:convergence_to_cDM} is true.
-This convergence property is almost the same as the one for Sinkhorn algorithm.
-Indeed, \cite{HayashiHiraiSakabe} showed that ths limit ({\em Sinkhorn limit}) oscillates between the $({\bf 1},\sum_{\alpha} (n_\alpha/m_\alpha){\bf 1}_{I_{\alpha}})$-scaling $B^*_{\rm r}$ and $(\sum_{\alpha} (m_\alpha/n_\alpha){\bf 1}_{I_{\alpha}}, {\bf 1})$-scaling $B^*_{\rm c}$ of $\hat B$.
+In Remark~\ref{rem:mu(x_k^{1/2}Ay_k^{1/2})}, the unitary matrices $\sigma_k$ and $\tau_k$ are permutation matrices, and all lower triangular blocks of $A^{(k)}$ become zero matrices after finitely many iterations.
+Also, all upper triangular blocks of $A^{(k)}$ converge to zero matrices.
+In particular, the expected convergence to the diagonalized DM-decomposition $\hat B$ is true.
+This convergence property is almost the same as the one for the Sinkhorn algorithm.
+Indeed, \cite{HayashiHiraiSakabe} showed that ths limit ({\em Sinkhorn limit}) oscillates between the $({\bf 1},\sum_{\alpha} (n_\alpha/m_\alpha){\bf 1}_{J_{\alpha}})$-scaling $B^*_{\rm r}$ and $(\sum_{\alpha} (m_\alpha/n_\alpha){\bf 1}_{I_{\alpha}}, {\bf 1})$-scaling $B^*_{\rm c}$ of $\hat B$.